• Menu

 Hotel Estrela de Fatima

 Hotel Estrela de Fatima is possibly the best located of all the hotels on this list, being right next to the main entrance of the sanctuary!
-They offer a range of modern rooms, equipped with everything that you’d expect, and for the more adventurous among you, their horse riding experience at the nearby Alcaria Equine Centre provides something a little different.
+Expect modern rooms, equipped with everything that you’d typically need, and for the more adventurous among you, their horse riding experience at the nearby Alcaria Equine Centre provides something a little different.

 Also check out Steyler Fatima Hotel & Congress or Hotel Santa Maria for similarly priced mid-range hotels in Fatima.